 It is probably superfluous to note that there are no side-effects or ‘hangover’ aspects to this means of getting to sleep.
 Rather, one awakens refreshed and alert.
 Early investigation suggests that the method works by suppressing orexin, the alerting and appetite- increasing hormone.
 You awaken because your nervous system computes the changing strengths of your sleep debt and the diurnal influences on alertness.
 In this respect the yogic answer to insomnia gives you the physiologic amount of sleep, but leaves you totally unsedated and alert upon awakening.

 This method is described in Healing Yoga.
 Fishman LM.
 W.W.
-Norton 2015: New York, and we teach it in our office.
+Norton 2015: New York, we teach it in our office., and we offer it in workshops.